Cordcutter TV Firmware

 Settings -> Device -> Hauppauge Cordcutter TV -> Info -> IP Address

-Make a note of IP address of Cordcutter TV since you will need it in the next two steps.
+Make a note of IP address of Cordcutter TV since you will need it in the next few steps.

 - Next, get a PC connected to your router.

-The PC can be connected wired or wireless to your router as long as the Cordcutter TV is connected to your router using Ethernet.
+The PC can be connected wired or wireless to your router.

 - Open a web browser on your PC.